j99thoms/smash-charts/CONTRIBUTING.md

 ### Fix Bugs

-Look through the GitHub issues for bugs.
-Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.
+Look through the GitHub issues for bugs, which will be tagged as `bug`.
+Anything tagged with `help wanted` is open to whoever wants to implement it.

 ### Implement Features

-Look through the GitHub issues for features.
-Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.
+Look through the GitHub issues for features, which will be tagged with `enhancement` Anything tagged with `help wanted` is open to whoever wants to implement it.

 ### Write Documentation